DAYTON — The Northern Lights, as promised, could be seen in the Miami Valley region on Thursday night.

-DAYTON — A coronal mass ejection (CME) will likely arrive at Earth Thursday night into Friday morning which will lead to elevated geomagnetic activity and the possibility of seeing the Northern Lights in the Miami Valley, according to the Space Weather Prediction Center.
+A coronal mass ejection (CME) will likely arrive at Earth on Thursday night into Friday morning, which will lead to elevated geomagnetic activity and the possibility of seeing the Northern Lights in the Miami Valley, according to the Space Weather Prediction Center.

-A geomagnetic storm watch has been issued for October 10th and 11th for the potential of this activity.
-Watches at this level are rarely issued.
+A geomagnetic storm watch has been issued for Oct.
+10 and 11 for the potential of this activity.
+Watches at this level are rarely issued Dunn said.

 TRENDING STORIES: